Environmentally-Friendly Practices at Marist College

 Positive Impact on the Local Environment

-- The College has cleaned up more than five large, contaminated industrial sites near campus and has turned them into attractive properties.
+- The College has cleaned five large, contaminated industrial sites near campus and has turned them into attractive properties.

 - The College purchased a 13-acre preserve at the north end of campus.

-- Marist created Longview Park, which is open to the public and which has significantly beautified our riverfront.
+- The College created Longview Park, which is open to the public and which has significantly beautified our riverfront.
 In creating the park, Marist has stabilized and reclaimed the shoreline, closed the riverfront septic system, and landscaped with native species.

-- The College has created additional green space on campus, including the main campus green, which used to be a parking lot and the former site of the maintenance yard.
-A total of 24 trees have been planted at this site.
+- The College created additional green space on campus, including the main campus green, which used to be a parking lot and the former site of the maintenance yard.
+A total of 27 trees have been planted at this site.

-- Marist's Master Plan calls for a campus pedestrian core to encourage walking and biking.
+- Marist's Master Plan calls for a campus pedestrian core to encourage walking and biking, creation of green spaces and planting of trees throughout the campus and parking areas.

-- The College has an environmental sciences lab inside the restored Cornell Boathouse.
+- The College has an environmental sciences lab inside the restored Cornell Boathouse adjacent to the Hudson River.

-- Marist worked with New York State and Dutchess County to turn the Psychiatric Center's riverfront property into Quiet Cove park.
-The Greenway runs from Quiet Cove through the Marist preserve to Longview Park.
+- Marist worked with New York State and Dutchess County to turn the Psychiatric Center's riverfront property into Quiet Cove Park.
+The Greenway runs from Quiet Cove through the Marist Fern Tor preserve to Longview Park.

 Sustainable Operational and Building Practices